Being an exchange student

 - Apply for a CPR number online – once you have a confirmed housing offer in the municipality of Aarhus

-- Book an appointment to appear in person at Dokk1 on 7 or 21 February 2023 to finish your registrations for an EU residence document from the Danish Agency for International Recruitment and Integration (SIRI) and a CPR number from Citizen Service.
+- Book an appointment to appear in person at Dokk1 on 22 August, 5 September or 19 September to finish your registrations for an EU residence document from the Danish Agency for International Recruitment and Integration (SIRI) and a CPR number from Citizen Service.

 It is important that you follow the registration process carefully and bring all the required documents to Dokk1.
+Use either Chrome or Edge as your browser and apply online here

 Important notice for EU/EEA and Swiss students: If you are unable to appear in person at Dokk1 on the dates above you must follow the standard procedure to acquire an EU residence document and a CPR number, which is considerably more time-consuming.